GuhaAG/arghyaguha.com-v2/content/_index.md

 author = "Arghya Guha"
 +++

-This site exists because it was fun to make and I wanted a site that arghyaguha.com, a domain i have owned for a while, points to.

-It doesn't exist because I have anything to sell or am looking for work.
-I have a [LinkedIn](https://www.linkedin.com/in/guha-arghya/) for the latter.
+For profssional inquiries, I have a [LinkedIn](https://www.linkedin.com/in/guha-arghya/).

-However, if you do want to reach out, click on one of the social icons on the right or the "about" page to know more about me.
+If you want to reach out, click on one of the social icons on the right or the "about" page.

 _emojis in a URL, wut ?_ --> [y.at/👋👉☕❓](https://y.at/👋👉☕❓).